 A faulty gas heater can cause serious problems.
 Carbon monoxide is an odourless gas so you won’t smell it if it is leaking from your heater.
 However, other smells can be indicative of more serious problems.

 If you have health issues that seem to be worse, or only occur when the heating is on, they might be symptoms of carbon monoxide from a faulty gas heater.

 Symptoms of carbon monoxide poisoning can include tiredness, shortness of breath, headaches, dizziness, nausea, or chest pain and many other symptoms.

 If your heater continues to smell after an hour or so of turning it on then this is not normal and could be a sign of a more serious issue.
-If this happens to you, turn your heater off and have it inspected by a professional heating technician as soon as possible.
+If this happens to you, turn your heater off and have it inspected by a professional heater technician as soon as possible.

 It is recommended to have your heater serviced at least every second year before the winter season.
 Preventative servicing has many benefits including increasing the life of your heater, preventing small problems from becoming expensive breakdowns, increasing the efficiency of your heater and reducing your power and gas bills.